dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 1. Create a new file in the root project directory (the parent or top-level directory for your files).
 2. Name the file `.sqlfluff` (make sure you add the `.` before `sqlfluff`).
 3. Add your custom config code.
+4. Save and commit your changes.
+5. Restart the IDE.
+6. Test it out and happy linting!

+:::tip Configure dbtonic linting rules

 Use the following code example to incorporate well-written dbt code (or dbtonic) to your linting:

 <details>
 <summary>dbtonic config code example provided by dbt Labs</summary>